-Parapneumonic pleural effusion is a buildup of fluid between layers of the tissue lining the lung and the chest cavity, which develops when a person has pneumonia.
+Pleural effusion is a buildup of fluid in the pleural space.
+The pleural space is the area between the layers of the tissue lining the lung and the chest cavity.

 Pneumonia, most commonly from bacteria, causes parapneumonic pleural effusion.